In city X, there

 Example

-The input graph
+The input graph contains

-stations in them.
+stations exactly in these components.

-Algorithm realization
+Algorithm implementation

-The input graph
+Store the input graph in

-is stored in the adjacency list g.
+directions of all edges are inverted) is stored in the adjacency list gr.

 vector<vector<int> > g, gr;